-The Stallion Angus Ranch location in the Texas Hill Country has been involved with an Angus cattle operation for ten years while its focus on Angus genetics is in its fourth year.
+The Stallion Angus Ranch location in the Texas Hill Country has been involved with Black Angus cattle genetics since 2002.
 The primary goal is to develop a herd of top quality genetics by using continuous improvement to strive to be in the top five percent of the breed.

 The areas first written history was in 1716 and its first noted cattle operation was in 1779.
 Stallion Angus Ranch continues to write history for the area by being one of the few seedstock Angus operations in Texas that is using DNA diagnostic testing via Pfizer’s High Density (HD) 50K nucleotide polymorphism markers to continue to high-grade the genetics of its herd.
 Partnered with some of the best Angus breeders in the country, Stallion Angus Ranch has improved its herd to include ownership in some of the industry’s best dams and bulls.
 Stallion’s breeding program focuses on attempting to continuously improve its herd’s genotypical and phenotypical properties to produce a superior product by its mating decisions.